crypticwisdom/Javascript/README.md

 # Efficient Development and Debugging

-- write code efficiently:
+- Write code efficiently:
   - work in a productive environment (i.e IDE, editor).
   - auto format code and use shortcuts.
   - use auto completion and hints.
   - explore extensions and settings.

 - Find help:
-  - Use MDN (The official javascript documentation, Mozilla Development Network.
+  - Use MDN (The official javascript documentation, Mozilla Development Network)
   - Learn how to Google (Seriously).
   - Ask proper questions, help others.
   - Trial & error.

-- debug your code.
+- Debug your code.
   - Read and utilize error messages.
   - Use console.log() to gain insights into your code (flow).
   - Use the (Chrome) debugging tools.